 \subsection{Basic AOID expressions}

 Summarizing the above for the case that all of $a_{\min}$, $a_{\max}$, $v_{\min}$ and $v_{\max}$ are constant, and the experimental cost is the distance traveled, gives the constraints

-where ${\mathbf 1}$ denotes a vector of length $N$ with all elements 1, and $H_{N\cdot}$ denotes the last row of $H$.
-Any of the optimal input design problems i)-iii) described above can be obtained from these expressions.
+where ${\mathbf 1}$ denotes a vector of length $N$ with all elements being 1, and $H_{N\cdot}$ denotes the last row of $H$.
+Each of the optimal input design problems i)--iii) described above can be obtained from these expressions.